A beginner’s guide to the high-performance-java-persistence GitHub repository

 Introduction When I started writing High-Performance Java Persistence, I realized I needed a GitHub repository to host all the test cases I needed for the code snippets in my book, and that’s how the high-performance-java-persistence GitHub repository was born.
 The high-performance-java-persistence GitHub repository is a collection of integration tests and utilities so that you can test JDBC, JPA, Hibernate and jOOQ features with the utmost ease.

-A beginner’s guide to Git feature branches”
+A beginner’s guide to Git feature branches

 I’ve been searching for the most suitable tools I’d use for my book writing process, and I’ve settled for Asciidoctor.
 In the first place, I decided to use a markup text language that’s implicitly supported by GitHub, and after reviewing Markdown and Asciidoc, I opted for the latter for it offers a richer syntax.